Thanksgiving is a time of year when we often reflect on the things we are thankful for and grateful for.

 - Take an 8.5"x11" piece of brown paper and cut it down to the height of your oatmeal container (ours was 7.5" high).

-- Glue the turkey eyes a little below the top of the brown paper, in the middle.
+- Begin by gluing the turkey eyes a little below the top of the brown paper, in the middle.

 - Take the turkey's snood and glue it behind and on the side of the beak.